Bayesian inference on the order of stationary vector autoregressions: Introduction

 The remainder of the paper is structured as follows.
-In Section~\ref{sec:VARs} we discuss a reparameterisation of stationary vector autoregressive models in terms of a set of interpretable, unconstrained parameters.
-In Section~\ref{sec:prior} we discuss the prior distribution assigned to the unknowns in our reparameterised model.
+In Section~\ref{sec:VARs} we discuss the core reparameterization of stationary vector autoregressive models in terms of transformed partial autocorrelation matrices.
+In Section~\ref{sec:prior} we discuss the prior distribution assigned to the unknowns in our reparameterized model.
 Section~\ref{sec:posterior_inference} considers posterior inference and the use of a truncation criterion to determine model order.
-In Section~\ref{sec:simulation_studies} we apply our model and inferential procedures in a set of simulation experiments before considering an application to neural activity data in Section~\ref{sec:application}.
+In Section~\ref{sec:simulation_studies} we apply our model and inferential procedures in a set of simulation experiments before considering a substantive application to neural activity data in Section~\ref{sec:application}.
 Finally Section~\ref{sec:discussion} provides some concluding remarks.